talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 [sttp](https://sttp.softwaremill.com/en/v2/).
 Because everything runs on the browser, I needed an HTTP library that provides a JavaScript backend, which sttp does via the [Fetch API](https://sttp.softwaremill.com/en/v2/backends/javascript/fetch.html).
-It was all well and good until I hit a a wall: this backend implementation would require me to change server side Cloud Firestore's REST API to overcome a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issue, which is not an option.
+It was all well and good until I hit a
+wall: this backend implementation would require me to change server side Cloud Firestore's REST API to overcome a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issue, which is not an option.

 Back to the drawing board, I needed another HTTP library with a JavaScript backend.
 So I decided to try